SALMON-TDDFT/SALMON-DOCS/source/install_and_run.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SALMON utilizes norm-conserving pseudpotentials.
-You may find pseudopotentials of some elements in the samples prepared in :any:`exercises-calc`.
+You may find pseudopotentials of some elements in the samples prepared in :any:`Exercises`.
 In SALMON, several formats of pseudopotentials may be usable.
 Pseudopotentials with an extension ``.fhi`` can be obtained from the website listed below.
 (This is a part of previous atomic data files for the ABINIT code.)